poetaste/dotfiles/README.md

  Just my own **Gruvbox-flavored Hyprland** setup.

- ⚠️ This is not a plug-and-play dotfiles repo — a lot of the paths and scripts are hardcoded to my machine.
+ ⚠️ This is not a plug-and-play dotfiles repo — some of the paths are hardcoded to my machine.

 ---